AcademySoftwareFoundation/OpenColorIO/docs/quick_start/installation.rst

 - ``-DOCIO_BUILD_DOCS=OFF`` (Set to ON to build the documentation)
 - ``-DOCIO_BUILD_FROZEN_DOCS=OFF`` (Set to ON to update the Python documentation)

-On the newest Apple chipset (M1+), a universal build can be done with the following option:

-- ``-DCMAKE_OSX_ARCHITECTURES="arm64;x86_64"``
+On the MacOS under the ARM architecture, the default is to make a universal build (natively supporting both the Intel and ARM processors).
+The ``-DCMAKE_OSX_ARCHITECTURES`` option may be set to just arm64 or x86_64 to override the default value, which is ``arm64;x86_64``.

-Please note that OCIO dependencies must be built as universal libraries as well.
-If you can't build all the dependencies as universal libraries, you can set ``OCIO_INSTAL_EXT_PACKAGES=ALL`` and OCIO will handle it.
+When doing a universal build, note that the OCIO dependencies must be built as universal libraries too.
+If you are running in OCIO_INSTALL_EXT_PACKAGES=MISSING or NONE mode, your build will fail if any of your installed libraries are not universal.
+The easiest way to address this is to set OCIO_INSTALL_EXT_PACKAGES=ALL in order to let OCIO build everything.
+Alternatively, you may set CMAKE_OSX_ARCHITECTURES to just the platform you are targeting.

 Several command-line tools (such as ``ocioconvert``) require reading or writing image files.
 If ``OCIO_USE_OIIO_FOR_APPS=OFF``, these will be built using OpenEXR rather than OpenImageIO